Skip to main content

 (iii) The inventor shall assign title to the invention, discovery, or innovation to university.

-(iv) The inventor shall cooperate in:
+(iv) The inventor shall cooperate in the following:

 (a) Executing applications and legal documents;